By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The first thing you absolutely need to do to keep insulin and blood sugar in check is to limit your intake of sugar and high-glycemic, refined carbs (breads, pastas, pastries, cookies, etc.) in favor of foods that lower blood sugar, like lower-glycemic, complex carbs (whole grains), vegetables, and some high-fiber fruits.

 Another way to manage blood sugar is to balance the carbs you take in with enough proteins and fats to slow down the release of insulin.
 For example, if you’ve gotta have a pasta fix, make it as a side to vegetables and beef, chicken or fish.
 Or, add meat and veggies to your sauce and limit portion size.
 If you like bread, have a slice, but not 2 or 3 or 4.
-Eat it with eggs, avocado, cheese, nut butter or another source of fat or protein (I like to dip it in extra virgin olive oil with spices).
+Eat it with eggs, avocado, cheese, nut butter or another source of fat or protein (I like to dip bread in extra virgin olive oil with dipping spices).
 If you need to fill up on something, make it fresh vegetables; munch on them raw or steam them and drizzle them with olive oil.
 The fiber will slow down your digestion, which means less insulin release.

 If you like sweet snacks, like dried fruit or chocolate, balance with nuts or cheese, or limit your portion sizes.
 Don’t snack absentmindedly; pay attention to the way they make you feel and learn to stop before your blood sugar spikes.
 You can treat yourself without harm, just be careful and find satisfaction in smaller amounts.